 I have seen this stigma against asking questions so many times across the various organizations I have worked with.
 To ask a question is to prove incompetence.
 Or, asking questions of people who are on the Takers end the spectrum is seen as a threat.
 “How dare you question my authority and my knowledge by asking questions!” the Takers exclaim.
 In organizations where there is fear to ask questions, there is no progress either.

-I’ve experienced this myself when I was shadowing my first Operational Audit.
 I have never been the type for whom asking questions was difficult.
-I was excited for this new aspect of my job.
-Connecting the dots between the education we provide to our new clients and any operational or data issues they may have later, I figured, could help us improve our training.
+About a year into a new job, I was presented with an opportunity to shadow an Operational Audit, and I was thrilled!
+Connecting the dots between the education we provide to our new clients and any operational or data issues they may have later could help us improve our training.
 During the audit I had the audacity (the audacity!!) to ask our client a question relevant to the training I had provided them when they converted after a natural opening arose.
 The client gave me some useful feedback, and I made notes to bring these issues up later with the team.

-During a later troubleshooting session, I had the audacity to ask another question during the back-and-forth as we were trying to pin down the cause of a workflow snag.
+During a troubleshooting session, I had the audacity to ask another question during the back-and-forth as we were trying to pin down the cause of a workflow snag.
 I was trying to assist in solving the problem, and at the same time determine if our training methodologies needed some adjusting to prevent this issue in the future.
-The person I was shadowing said nothing to me at the time, and I was over the moon at having helped contribute to the process and helped the client solve an issue.
+The person I was shadowing said nothing to me at the time, and I was over the moon at having helped contribute to the process and solve a client issue.

 To prove Adam wrong, as a Matcher I didn’t make it my mission in life to take down the Agreeable Taker.
 In fact I have successfully worked with the Agreeable Taker on subsequent projects.
 I follow the logic that Takers tend to destroy their own careers, they don’t need my help.
-But I am now much more careful to protect myself and others who may be involved in those projects who are Givers.
+But I am now much more careful to protect myself and Givers who may be involved in projects with Takers.
 They need my help and I will help protect them and show them how to protect themselves so that collaboration can help lead us to progress.

 I still ask questions to this day; in fact it is one of my favorite activities.
 I don’t shy away from asking tough questions, even to managers or members of the C-Suite, if it helps our business position and would help our clients.
 I don’t see it as a vulnerability to ask questions; I have made a lot more progress, advanced more projects and learned a lot more by simply asking questions.
 But Givers need more protection to ask these same kinds of questions, and the questions are what make progress.
 I agree with Adam, all of us need to do what we can to encourage asking questions.